 Was Purnaiya the Brahman, a Traitor?

-Numerous historical accounts attribute the downfall of Tipu Sultan, the most formidable adversary the British ever faced in India, to the treachery of some of his key advisors.
+Many historical accounts attribute the downfall of Tipu Sultan, the most formidable adversary the British ever faced in India, to the treachery of some of his key advisors.
 Among these traitors were Mir Sadiq, who served as the Prime Minister, Syed Sahib and Qamaruddin, two prominent military commanders, Mir Nadim, the commandant of the Srirangapatna fort, and Mir Miran Purnaiya.

 purnaiya-diwan-of-mysore-by-thomas-hickey

-Purnaiya (1732-1812), a distinguished Madhva Brahman who was fluent in Kannada, Marathi, and Persian, was the Finance Minister of Tipu Sultan.
+Purnaiya (1732-1812), a Madhva Brahman who was fluent in Kannada, Marathi, and Persian, was the Finance Minister of Tipu Sultan.
 He held the second-highest position in the government, just below the Prime Minister, Mir Sadiq.

-Purnaiya held the same position under Hyder Ali, Tipu's father.
+Purnaiya also held the same position under Hyder Ali, Tipu's father.
 It was Purnaiya's clever plan to keep the news of Hyder Ali's death from the army until Tipu's arrival.

 In the opinion of Mohibbul Hasan, the author of 'History of Tipu Sultan', Purnaiya, Mir Sadiq and Badr-ul Zaman Khan remained loyal to the Sultan until the peace treaty of Srirangapatna in 1792.
 However, after that, they were allegedly bribed by the British and turned against the Sultan.

-On the other hand, G. R. Josyer, the author of 'History of Mysore and the Yadava Dynasty', speaks highly of Purnaiya's faithfulness:
+On the other hand, G. R. Josyer, the author of "History of Mysore and the Yadava Dynasty," speaks highly of Purnaiya's faithfulness.

 "During the campaign of Lord Cornwallis in the Third Mysore war, the British army made a night attack on the island of Srirangapatna.
 Purnaiya had been wounded by a musket ball, but managed, without the notice of the English troops, to take back from the north bank of the river a number of camels laden with coins meant for the pay of the troops.
-With the first alarm the bags of coins were ordered to be loaded, and Purnaiya with the camels crossed over into the island without losing a single rupee!", says Josyer.
+With the first alarm the bags of coins were ordered to be loaded, and Purnaiya with the camels crossed over into the island without losing a single rupee," notes Josyer.

 "According to the reports of the Company's secret agents in Mysore, in 1797, the correspondence of Mir Sadiq, Purnaiya, Qamaruddin and that of some other officers with the British, the Nizam and the Marathas was intercepted.
 The Brahmans involved in the plot were executed, while Mir Sadiq and Purnaiya were imprisoned.
 However, they were eventually released and reinstated in their posts after retracting their actions and pledging loyalty to the Sultan.
-During the fourth Anglo-Mysore war, Tipu left Purnaiya and Syed Sahib to prevent Harris's advance, but, as they had entered into an understanding with the British, they remained inactive and allowed the enemy to march without any hindrance", records Hasan.
+During the fourth Anglo-Mysore war, Tipu left Purnaiya and Syed Sahib to prevent Harris's advance, but, as they had entered into an understanding with the British, they remained inactive and allowed the enemy to march without any hindrance," records Hasan.

-"This morning Purnaiya, who has so long been at the head of the principal departments of the Mysore government, and enjoyed the confidence of the late Sultan, paid me a visit, having arrived last night from the army, which remained under his command.....After the customary ceremonies of an Eastern visit, Purnaiya stated, in reply to my questions concerning Fateh Hyder, and the reason of his absence, that prudence required the presence of a person of rank with the troops; but the Prince was ready to attend my summons."
+"This morning Purnaiya, who has so long been at the head of the principal departments of the Mysore government, and enjoyed the confidence of the late Sultan, paid me a visit, having arrived last night from the army, which remained under his command.

-"On 12th May, Purnaiya paid a visit to General Harris.....He urged the propriety and dignity of making a liberal provision for the sons of Tipu Sultan; one of whom, he trusted, would be placed on the throne; we at the same time keeping a body of troops in the country.
+"On 12 May, Purnaiya paid a visit to General Harris.....He urged the propriety and dignity of making a liberal provision for the sons of Tipu Sultan; one of whom, he trusted, would be placed on the throne; we at the same time keeping a body of troops in the country.
 Under such an arrangement, he said he might be employed but under any other, he hoped to be allowed to go to Rameswaram.
-Purnaiya appears to deserve the character he bears for shrewdness and ability", confirms Major Allan.
+Purnaiya appears to deserve the character he bears for shrewdness and ability," confirms Major Allan.

 richard-marquess-wellesley-governor-general-of-fort-william-bengal